In Q4 2022, 28% of home transactions were all-cash.

 - Attend an agent/title company set closing time

-According to the Realtors Confidence Index Survey October 2020 about 30% of traditional sales contracts suffer delays because of issues with the buyer obtaining financing, In addition to financing, 21% of sales counter delays were because of appraisal issues.
+In 2022 about 20% of traditional sales contracts suffer delays because of issues with the buyer obtaining financing, In addition to financing, 21% of sales counter delays were because of appraisal issues.

 The same survey shows that traditional sales have a 12% termination of contracts because the buyer is unable to obtain financing.
 Termination occurs in 13% of sales contracts because of appraisal issues.